abishjohn/abishjohn/README.md

 **ABOUT ME** <br /> <hr>
-    I'm a data scientist passionate about data science in general and machine learning in particular.
+emsp I'm a data scientist passionate about data science in general and machine learning in particular.
 I am currently looking for a job.
 Feel free to contact me if you want to hire me.

 **CURRENTLY LEARNING** <br />
 * NLP and Deep Learning